Rating: ![]()

 As a fan of cool art, attractive animation, and the original story, Silent Möbius was a treat for me.
 The characters are solid, the plot is confusing but functional, the Japanese version features some impressive emotional drama, and it looks spectacular.
 Streamline's dub does some bad things to the plot, but I still wouldn't hesitate to recommend that version to fans of the manga.
 As for those not already familiar with the characters in this manga-turned-movie, it stands on its own well enough to enjoy as stylish horror.

-There isn't a whole lot of Cyberpunk Horror anime, but if you're into stylish demon horror, then there are lots of things along the lines of Silent Möbius: Wicked City is the pinnacle of the genre, but others include Twilight of the Dark Master, Bio Hunter, and Demon City Shinjuku (more action-oriented), to name a few.
+There isn't a whole lot of cyberpunk action-horror anime, but if you're into stylish demon action-horror, then there are lots of things along the lines of Silent Möbius: Wicked City is the pinnacle of the genre, but others include Twilight of the Dark Master, Bio Hunter, and Demon City Shinjuku (more action-oriented), to name a few.
 Note, though, that Silent Möbius is much less gory than most others in the genre.
 On the cyberpunk end, AD Police Files (the OAV, not the lame TV series) shares a lot with this stylistically.
 Finally, there is also the sequel movie, which is all-around similar to this one, and the TV series, which covers a somewhat altered version of the story and, while decent, is much less visually impressive.

 One shower scene and some bloody violence got this an R rating when Streamline released it theatrically, and it's fair to call it 16-up.